 If making things from scratch the old-fashioned way without chemicals and a ton of store bought ingredients, you’re going to love The Made-From-Scratch Life.

-Included are my great-grandmothers and grandmother’s recipes for jams and jelly without store bought pectin.
-Learn how to preserve food the old-fashioned way complete with charts, lists, and time tested recipes!
+Included are my great-grandmothers and grandmother’s recipes for old-fashioned cakes, pies, cornbread, jams, jellies and more with 40+ made-from-scratch time tested recipes and goodness!
 P.S. check out the bonuses –> The Made-From-Scratch Life

 Easy Strawberry Rhubarb Dump Cake without Jello